Sample Post-Trial Motion Opposing New Trial

 - Plaintiff’s purported failure to provide discovery of certain medical treatment.

 - Plaintiff’s purported failure to disclose Dr. Dellapenna’s opinions.

-- On July 15, 2009, the Plaintiff was diagnosed with Reflex Sympathetic Dystrophy in her left knee.
-This is the same knee that was injured in the automobile collision at bar and for which the Plaintiff has undergone two surgical procedures.
+- Plaintiff was diagnosed with Reflex Sympathetic Dystrophy in her left knee.
+This is the same knee that was injured in the automobile collision for which the Plaintiff has undergone two surgical procedures.

-- That in light of this new medical condition related to the automobile collision, the Plaintiff is scheduled for additional medical care and treatment which includes a lumbar nerve block injection on August 3, 2009.
-As RSD in known to develop into a permanent and disabling injury the Plaintiff respectfully moves that the trial date of August 18, 2009 be postponed to allow her sufficient time to obtain the proper medical care and treatment associated with this medical condition and to present expert testimony at trial regarding this medical condition.”
+- That in light of this new medical condition related to the automobile collision, the Plaintiff is scheduled for additional medical care and treatment which includes a lumbar nerve block injection.
+As RSD is known to develop into a permanent and disabling injury, Plaintiff respectfully moves that the trial date be postponed to allow her sufficient time to obtain the proper medical care and treatment associated with this medical condition and to present expert testimony at trial regarding this medical condition.”